CU-ESIIL/resilience-rare-hydrologic-events-management-innovation-summit-2025__15/docs/index.md

 and [EarthDataAnalytics Course](https://github.com/byandell-envsys/EarthDataAnalytics)

 ### Theory and Practice
-Study real-world interconnect examples of [Resist/Accept/Direct (RAD)](https://www.usgs.gov/programs/climate-adaptation-science-centers/science/resist-accept-direct-rad-framework) using earth/air/fire/water measurements
+Study a real-world interconnected system that illustrates the [Resist/Accept/Direct (RAD)](https://www.usgs.gov/programs/climate-adaptation-science-centers/science/resist-accept-direct-rad-framework) framework using earth/air/fire/water measurements spanning this three-river environment.
+RAD is, of course, an over-simplification to explain a set of environments that have evolved over many time and space scales, but it should provide useful insights about putting theory into practice.

 - RAD played out in watersheds
   - **Resist**: Snake River / wealth & power / protect property